neuronsimulator/nrn/programming/math/matrix.rst

     Description:
-        Return the i'th row of the matrix in a new vector (or use the storage in vout if that arg is present).
+        Return the i'th row of the matrix in a new :class:`Vector` (or use the storage in the Vector vout if that arg is present).
 Range of i is from 0 to msrc.nrow-1.

     .. warning::
         Implemented only for full matrices.